A comprehensive, illustrated, catalogue

 of early Anglo-Saxon silver coinage

-Unable to find your coin in Sceatta List?
-Please contact Tony.
+If you are unable to find your coin in Sceatta List or below, please contact Tony.

 New Variety 1-35, courtesy of Mike Vosper - January 2012: